Feeding that ensures optimal breeding animals

 |Fibre source||Guidelines for fibre percentages|

 |Oat husk meal||0-5||0-5|

-The fibres promote satiation in the animals, ensuring general welfare, as this will mean calmer animals with less behavioural issues in general.
-Furthermore this will ensure gastric health as well, as the fibres thicken the content of the stomach – minimising the risk of gastric acid coming into contact with the lining of the stomach, thus reducing gastric ulcers.
+The fibres promote satiation in the animals, ensuring general welfare, as this will mean calmer animals with fewer behavioural issues in general.
+Furthermore, this will ensure gastric health as well, as the fibres thicken the content of the stomach – minimising the risk of gastric acid coming into contact with the lining of the stomach, thus reducing gastric ulcers.

 Grinding of the feed

-Fibre rich feed mixes cannot stand alone, and cannot replace the need for focus on feed types and grinding levels of the feed.
-The correct grinding of feed is also important in ensuring gastric health, and should be monitored on a regular basis – for example by using a Bygholm sieve and a sieve profile or wet sieving of pellets or expandate .
-If the amount of particles smaller than 1 mm is increased further than the recommended level, the risk for gastric ulcers increase significantly.
+Fibre-rich feed mixes cannot stand alone, and cannot replace the need for focus on feed types and grinding levels of the feed.
+The correct grinding of feed is also important in ensuring gastric health and should be monitored on a regular basis – for example by using a Bygholm sieve and a sieve profile or wet sieving of pellets or expandate.
+If the amount of particles smaller than 1 mm is increased further than the recommended level, the risk for gastric ulcers increases significantly.

 |< 1 mm||1-2 mm||2-3 mm|